eddiecorrigall/resume/latest.md

 #### Side projects
 I have many side projects, these projects get me involved in technologies to strengthen my abilities and satisfy my ambition for knowledge.
 Some of them are publicly available on my github account.

-A particular project of mine that has had success is [xlsx-populate](https://github.com/dtjohnson/xlsx-populate), where I have been able to collaborate online to create a NodeJS Excel plugin.
+A particular project of mine that has had success is [xlsx-populate](https://github.com/dtjohnson/xlsx-populate), where I have been able to collaborate online to create a NodeJS Excel framework.

 <!-- END OF SUMMARY --></p></details>